vercel/examples/README.md

 ## Vercel Templates

-Multiple examples are being featured in [https://vercel.com/templates](https://vercel.com/templates), visit that page for more advanced filtering options.
+Multiple examples are being featured in [Vercel's Templates](https://vercel.com/templates), visit that page for more advanced filtering options.

 ### For Vercelians